namratapradhan/log-analyzer-anonymizer/README.md

 To run this tool
 >>> node log-analyze-tool.js .\api.log

-In this example, api.log file must be int he same folder as the log-analyze-tool.js.
+In this example, api.log file must be in the same folder as the log-analyze-tool.js.

 After you run it, it will first analyze the data after which it will provide you with options to view the results.
-Simply enter a number from 1 - 5 and press enter to choose the corresponding option.
+Simply enter a number from 1 - 5 and press enter to see the corresponding result.
 Press 5, to exit.

 Tool 2: log-anonymize-tool.js